BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 Researchers usually classify customer reviews into three categories: positive, negative, or neutral.
 But, since reviews can be super positive or super negative, using a specific scale to measure how positive or negative they are could make sentiment analysis work better.
 (Singh et al., 2016).

+One way to perform sentiment analysis is by the use of lexicons, which assign a sentiment value to each term.
+To enhance accuracy in calculating sentiment values from basic summation and mean methods, Jurek et al. (2015) suggested a normalization function.
+Lexicon-based methods can be categorized into two types: dictionary-based and corpus-based approaches.

+In dictionary-based methods, a list of initial words is created and then expanded with words that have similar or opposite meanings (Schouten and Frasincar, 2015).
+On the other hand, corpus-based methods involve identifying sentiment words that are specific to a particular subject based on their usage in context (Bernabé-Moreno et al., 2020).
+Another approach suggested by Cho et al. (2014) is a three-step method to improve how polarity (positive or negative sentiment) is determined based on context, as well as making dictionaries more adaptable for different domains.

 Within the field of text classification, researchers have developed several techniques.
 For example, Dai et al. (2007) used an iterative Expectation-Maximization algorithm to transfer a Naïve Bayes classifier from one domain to another.
 This method allowed them to apply the classifier to a new context effectively.
 In their 2008 study, Gao et al. employed a combination of multiple classifiers trained on various source domains to classify target documents by assessing their similarity to a clustering of the target documents.

 In cross-domain classification or domain adaptation, text categorization is essential.
 It was Pan and Yang (2010) who suggested this concept where knowledge can be transferred between two domains that have different distributions but the same labels.

-Techniques like Latent Dirichlet Allocation (Blei et al., 2003) or Latent Semantic Indexing (Weigend et al., 1999) to uncover hidden correlations among words, thereby enhancing document representations.
+Techniques like Latent Dirichlet Allocation (Blei et al., 2003) or Latent Semantic Indexing (Weigend et al., 1999) uncover hidden correlations among words, thereby enhancing document representations.
 More recent approaches extract semantic information from terms by utilizing external knowledge bases such as WordNet (Scott and Matwin, 1998) or Wikipedia (Gabrilovich and Markovitch, 2007).

-One way to perform sentiment analysis is by the use of lexicons, which assign a sentiment value to each term.
-To enhance accuracy in calculating sentiment values from basic summation and mean methods, Jurek et al. (2015) suggested a normalization function.
-Lexicon-based methods can be categorized into two types: dictionary-based and corpus-based approaches.

-In dictionary-based methods, a list of initial words is created and then expanded with words that have similar or opposite meanings (Schouten and Frasincar, 2015).
-On the other hand, corpus-based methods involve identifying sentiment words that are specific to a particular subject based on their usage in context (Bernabé-Moreno et al., 2020).
-Another approach suggested by Cho et al. (2014) is a three-step method to improve how polarity (positive or negative sentiment) is determined based on context, as well as making dictionaries more adaptable for different domains.

-Another approach to sensitivity analysis involves machine learning algorithms, where data sets are classified into training and test sets for model training and analysis Supervised classification algorithms such as Naïve Bayes, Support Vector Machine (SVM) are often used ), and decision trees are used (Gamon, 2004 ).
+Another approach to sensitivity analysis involves machine learning algorithms, where data sets are classified into training and test sets for model training and analysis.
+Supervised classification algorithms such as Naïve Bayes, Support Vector Machine (SVM), and decision trees are often used (Gamon, 2004).
 Bučar et al. (2018) developed a sentiment lexicon and labeled news corpora to analyze sentiments in Slovene texts.
 They found that Naïve Bayes performed better than SVM.
 Tiwari et al. (2020) used SVM, Naïve Bayes, and maximum entropy algorithms with n-gram feature extraction on a dataset of movie reviews.
 They observed that accuracy decreased as the n-gram values increased.

 Many studies have looked at app prediction by analyzing smartphone usage patterns, each using different methods and with a different level of success.
 In the study by Shin et al. (2012) Naïve Bayes model was used to predict app usage considering factors such as time of day and last used application, which led to a high predictive accuracy.
 In a study by Zou et al. (2013), various Bayesian models were evaluated, revealing that the Naïve Bayes model stood out with an impressive accuracy rate of 85%.
 Additionally, Huang et al. (2012) delved into context-based forecasting and discovered a significant link between application usage trends and the accuracy of predictions.

 # Gantt diagrams